ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 }
 ```

-The layout is used by `_layoutViewFragment` in `RouteViewManager`.
-It uses the null coalescing operator to get the layout on precedence.
+`_layoutViewFragment` in `RouteViewManager` chooses the layout - `RouteViewService.Layout` is set above the default layout in precedence.
 ```csharp
 private RenderFragment _layoutViewFragment => builder =>
 {